deviantfero/wpgtk/README.md

 * python2-pillow ( on arch )
 * feh
 * python-gobject
-* you need to use urxvt or xterm for it to work
+* you need to use urxvt or xterm for it to work on your terminal colors

 Arch
 ```sh